Kiruthika04-dev/Kiruthika04-dev/README.md

 - 💞️ I’m looking to collaborate on open-source data projects, research on recommendation engines, and anything analytics-related.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kiruthika-suresh/) | kiruthikasuresh04@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I can binge-watch data science YouTube playlists like they’re Netflix series!
+- ⚡ Fun fact: I can binge-watch data analytics YouTube playlists like they’re Netflix series!

 <!---
 Kiruthika04-dev/Kiruthika04-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.